Detecting Model Misspecification in Bayesian Inverse Problems via Variational Gradient Descent: Experimental Protocol

 The posterior distributions $\QBayes$ and $\QPC$ corresponding to the regression tasks in \Cref{fig: sim study} are displayed in \Cref{fig: sim study 2}, alongside the values of the \ac{KGD} in \eqref{eq: KGD} obtained along the trajectory of \ac{VGD}.
 A kernel density estimator has been applied to the particle representations of $\QBayes$ and $\QPC$ to aid visualisation in \Cref{fig: sim study 2}.
 It can be seen that the standard Bayesian posterior $\QBayes$ is rather concentrated in all scenarios, irrespective of whether the statistical model is well-specified or misspecified, while $\QPC$ tends to be more diffuse when the statistical model is misspecified.
 The values of \ac{KGD} obtained along the trajectory of \ac{VGD} appear to generally decrease and converge to a limit in all cases, consistent with an accurate $N$-particle approximation having been found.

 Further to the analysis in the main text, we investigate the performance of our method under different data sizes $n$ and different dimensions of $\theta$.

 First, in \Cref{fig: diff data size}, we considered the sigmoid regression task with varying sample sizes of $n = 100, 1000$ and $10000$.
-The \ac{MMD} values $D(\{(x_i,\tilde{y}_i)\}_{i=1}^n)$ calculated under the null typically decrease as the data size grows, while under misspecification the actual \ac{MMD} values are effectively $n$-independent.
+The test statistic values $\mathcal{T}(\{(x_i,\tilde{y}_i)\}_{i=1}^n)$ calculated under the (bootstrap) null typically decrease as the data size grows, while under misspecification the actual $\mathcal{T}$ values are effectively $n$-independent.
 Consequently, misspecified models are easier to detect when we have a larger dataset, as would be expected.

 Second, in \Cref{fig: diff dimension} we consider a regression model defined by

 For the misspecified scenario, the data are generated according to $y_i = \sin(1/x_i) + z_i$ where $z_i \sim \mathcal{N}(0,\sigma^2)$ and $\sigma = 0.2$, a function that remains misspecified regardless of the dimension $p$ of the model \eqref{eq: diff dim model}.
 In particular, we cannot expect \eqref{eq: diff dim model} to resolve the rapid oscillations around $x = 0$.
 For presentational purposes we consider $p \in \{5,20,50\}$.
 The predictive distributions $\PBayes$ and $\PPC$ perform generally well when the model is well-specified.
 In the misspecified case, $\PBayes$ is over-confident around $x = 0$ and this is partially remedied in $\PPC$.
 The power of diagnostic declines with increasing parameter dimension $p$, as the actual \ac{MMD} value gets closer to the effective support of the null; however, the test still had power to reject the well-specified null even when $p = 50$.